-Corporate branding is marketing your products under the name of your company.
-But it’s not just about the logo or key messaging, it encapsulates everything about your company from the culture to its market position.
-So how do you implement a solid corporate branding strategy?
-Here are seven steps for success.
+A brand encapsulates everything about a company from its culture to market position.
+So how do you implement a solid branding strategy that drives your business goals?
+Here are seven simple steps for success.

 Step 1: Identify Your Positioning

-The key to step one is to take a step back and think about how you stand out and what makes you unique.
+Take a step back, think about how you stand out and find what makes you unique.
 It’s not about where your brand fits into the market but where your products, services and company culture are positioned.

 Google uses its high-end innovative company culture, services and products to create a unique brand experience that evokes customer dreams and aspirations.
 Its brand positioning reflects the pinnacle of achievement.
 The brand is bold, brash and embodies the bleeding-edge of technology.
 The proper leveraging of this positioning by Google has given the brand incredible valuable.